mit-pdos/fscq/bench/concurrent/README.md

 Linux preads are observed to have prefetching, and coincidentally we spend about as much CPU time as disk reads, so that FSCQ observes nearly perfect I/O concurrency.
 Specifically, disk latency is so perfectly hidden by I/O concurrency that a physical disk and in-memory disk have about the same performance.

+Addressed by reading files in random order.
+Alternately, opening with `O_DIRECT` does solve the problem (from a C benchmark), but this is awkward to fix in Haskell since the standard library doesn't allow passing `O_DIRECT` (we'd also have to align the read buffer).

 ## CFSCQ re-executes code

 CFSCQ must have some overhead due to re-execution, and this is significant in CPU-bottlenecked workloads.
 One case is avoidable: upon a cache miss during read-only execution, we can forward the missed address in order to read it immediately once we have the write lock.